Oyeniran2308/Group-two-Health-/README.md

 **2. Improving Data Accuracy:**
 - Countries should standardize data collection and reporting mechanisms to ensure consistency across regions.
-- Enhance tracking for comorbidities that might bridge the gap between COVID and nonCOVID deaths.
+- Enhance tracking for comorbidities that might bridge the gap between COVID and non COVID deaths.

 **3. Preparedness for Future Pandemics:**
 - Insights from the data should guide policymaking for early detection, resource